open-stage/blender-dmx-web/content/docs/get_started.md

 #### Manual Editing of Fixture Data

 Upon `Create New Show` BlenderDMX Addon creates a DMX collection in which the BlenderDMX data is stored.
-Fixtures imported from GDTF reside here and these have their own node trees for them.
-Manually editing or deleting data from the DMX collection, in fixtures' geometries or node trees will likely cause the addon to stop working.
+Fixtures imported from GDTF reside in this collection and have their node trees in there.
+Manually editing or deleting data from the DMX collection, in fixtures' geometries or node trees will likely cause issues.
 Generally, avoid such manual edits.
+If you break a fixture or it's collection, the BlenderDMX Addon might stop working correctly, and even Fixture - menu - edit might stop working.
+You can [force-delete fixture via the Fixture list](../fixture/#force-delete-fixture).

 ### Create new show